Zhang-Xiyue/Zhang-Xiyue.github.io/_pages/about.md

 ### How to Apply

-If you are interested in joining my group, please email me with:
+If you are interested in joining my group, please email me with: (i) Your CV; (ii) Academic transcripts; (iii) A brief description of your research interests, relevant experience, and the topics you would be interested in exploring.
-- Your CV
-- Academic transcripts
-- A brief description of your research interests, relevant experience, and the topics you would be interested in exploring Please also indicate the degree or position you are applying for and any funding scheme you intend to pursue.
+Please also indicate the degree or position you are applying for and any funding scheme you intend to pursue.